bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 * YAML files can be read into or written out by an application and are commonly used for configuration.
 * A YAML document is an unordered collection of key/value pairs, where each key has a value.
-* Indentation matters in YAML, same level means the same list.
+* Indentation matters in YAML, the same level means the same list.

 ### Sequences or Lists

 * Comma-separated elements enclosed with brackets `[ ]`, this format is known as inline.
-* The same list separated on each line.
+* The same list is separated on each line.
 * Both patterns are valid, but enclosing can be more precise.

 ```yaml